hugueswattez/markdown-cv/index.md

 ## Currently

-I am currently a third year PhD student and I study the Autonomous Constraints Solvers under the direction of Frédéric Koriche, Christophe Lecoutre and Anastasia Paparrizou.
+I am a third year PhD student and I study the Autonomous Constraints Solvers under the supervision of Frédéric Koriche, Christophe Lecoutre and Anastasia Paparrizou.

 ### Research interests